-Blockchain creates a permanent, immutable record that is invulnerable to tampering.
-This is why we use Blockchain technology to store Biometrics data and make your BlockID-powered ecosystem unhackable.
+Distributed Ledger Technology creates a permanent, immutable record that is invulnerable to tampering.
+This is why we use this technology to store Biometrics data and make your BlockID-powered ecosystem unhackable.

 The very nature of the Blockchain prevents any sort of tampering and discourages the kind of attacks that are common on standard centralized identity databases.
 With BlockID Blockchain, each user’s information is encrypted using their own unique cryptographic key pairs, with their private key stored securely on their own mobile devices.
 That means there are literally thousands of separate and unique encryption keys and mobile devices protecting the identity data, which makes it impervious to hacking.